-Fed holds rates steady, to slow balance sheet reduction
+Fed sees no rate hikes in 2019, plans to slow balance sheet reduction

 The Fed’s policy statement was unanimous.

-Reporting by Howard Schneider and Trevor Hunnicutt Editing by Paul Simao
+Reporting by Howard Schneider and Trevor Hunnicutt; Editing by Paul Simao and Dan Burns